 In the event that the mortises were not cut exactly level, we drove small wedges into the mortise under the riser to bring the riser up to level, or even a bit “above” level, assuming they would settle a bit with use.
 The 3x5s felt quite solid once they were pegged.

-Installing the Stairs
+Installing the Treads

 The wood for the steps (or treads) are storm-felled elm, lovingly sawn up by Tom with a live edge intact.
 The step stock ranged anywhere from 14 – 18″ wide, and we clamped the stock in position to the riser to see how and where to make our cuts to determine the shape.
 This was one of the most enjoyable parts, as we could simply slide the wood around to decide what looked good.